aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/repetition-by-year-day/_index.md

 ---
-title: "Project Management Task Scheduling with Year Day Repetition in Aspose.Tasks"
+title: "Add Recurring Task with Year‑Day Repetition Using Aspose.Tasks for .NET"
 linktitle: Repetition by Year Day in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn project management task scheduling and how to add recurring task using Aspose.Tasks for .NET, including saving project as MPP.